MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 AND………………..

-The Detroit Free Press and numerous other newspapers and tabloids from that day to this have used the mythologies generated by this trial to sell papers.
-Sensational misinformation continued to attract attention, regardless of the facts.
-Truth is, these papers not only spread the fallacies but helped fabricate them and were deeply inve$$ted in the legal process and its subsequent irresponsible pulp journalism which successfully created an extremely perverted cult, a "King Ben", and a society of dim-witted dupes in following.
-None of which ever existed outside of these publications, nor can be, in the furthest dimensions of imagination, proven.
+Truth is, the newspapers not only spread the fallacies but helped fabricate them and were deeply inve$$ted in the legal process.
+The Detroit Free Press put up $5000 for the capture of Benjamin Purnell in 1925-6.
+This paper is primarily responsible for the subsequent irresponsible pulp journalism which successfully created an extremely perverted cult; a "King Ben"; and a society of dim-witted dupes in following.
+None of which ever existed outside of these publications, nor can they, in the furthest dimensions of imagination, be proven.

 Francis Marion Thorpe came to the House of David in 1904, and became the community's first Secretary.
 He is credited with the formation and management of the first base ball teams at the House of David and their subsequent success and traveling odessey.
 Francis also was the scribe of the community in taking down the oral sermons of Mary and Benjamin from 1905 through 1948.
 Francis was involved in all of the legal issues brought to bar from the earliest through the Purnell case of 1954.
 Francis would step down to Judge Dewhirst in 1921, in becoming the assistant-secretary under Mr. Dewhirst, from 1921-1929.
 He was part of the team that went to Lansing to win the Supreme Court ruling in 1929.
 Always a staunch supporter of Mary and Benjamin, he became the leading figure of the financial/legal and political affairs of the reorganization, under Mary Purnell, in 1930, and was more than partly responsible for its early and great success.
 He was the City of David secretary from 1930-1956, a trustee and pillar also of the reorganization.
 He remains one of this history's most important figures, second only to Mary and Benjamin Purnell.